 - Sufficient Enrollment- The offering of any course is dependent upon sufficient enroll

-- Summer School - It is recommended that courses failed during the regular school year be remediated in summer school, with approval, to avoid delay of grad
+- Summer School - It is recommended that courses failed during the regular school year be remediated in summer school, with approval, to avoid delay of graduation.

-- Selection of the Valedictorian, Salutatorian, and Essayist of the graduating class will be in accordance with Board of Education Poli
+Selection of the Valedictorian, Salutatorian, and Essayist of the graduating class will be in accordance with Board of Education Policy

 PSAT - Preliminary Scholastic Assessment Test: This exam is offered in October to juniors, sophomores and freshmen to familiarize students with the SAT format.
 Juniors are eligible for the National Merit Scholarship.
 PSAT scores are not made available to colleges and are best used as a reference to identify strengths and weaknesses.
 All juniors are encouraged to take the PSAT exam.
 Register for the PSAT at the PMHS Guidance Center.